Supervised Graph Contrastive Learning for Gene Regulatory Networks: Method

-The first term in Theorem~\ref{Thm:main_theorem} corresponds to the expectation of the node-level GCL loss $\mathrm{Loss}_{\rm node}^{a,b}$ (as defined in Equation~\ref{Eq:loss_node}) with respect to the supervised augmentation distribution $p_\phi(b|a)$.
-This allows node-level contrastive learning to reflect biological similarity between knockdown operations.
+The first term in Theorem~\ref{Thm:main_theorem} corresponds to the expectation of the node-level GCL loss $\mathrm{Loss}_{\rm Node}^{a,b}$ (as defined in (\ref{Eq:loss_node})) with respect to the supervised augmentation distribution $p_\phi(b|a)$.
 Importantly, since the theorem is independent of the specific choice of the node-level model $(p, q_\phi^{a,b})$, any contrastive loss described by KL divergence can be used in practice.
 Meanwhile, the second term reduces the distributional difference between the artificially generated augmentation-based GRN and the teacher GRN.
-Together, these two components ensure both expressive node representations and biologically meaningful augmentations.
+Minimizing these two terms enable robust graph-controlled learning that naturally avoids selecting genes that could dramatically alter the structure of gene regulatory networks (GRNs).